folknology/mystorm/lab/src/mystorm.md

-# mystorm
+# myStorm

-The mystorm package contains all of the tools and systhesis support for the mystorm hardware including Amaranth board support and PCF filwes for Verilog
+The mystorm package contains all of the tools and sythesis support for the mystorm hardware including Amaranth board support and PCF files for Verilog